 Kontogialos (Pelekas Beach)

-Nearest to the village and accessible via a free minibus service is the beach of Kontogialos, with its golden sand gently sloping into the sea.
+Nearest to the village is the beach of Kontogialos, with its golden sand gently sloping into the sea.
 There are four tavernas along the beach and a new hotel behind it.
 The beach can be accessed by one of three roads and there is adequate parking at the northern end.
 Although not the 'hippy paradise' it was in the '70s and '80s, outside the high season in August it is still a quiet and beautiful spot.
-As at Glyfada the beach is monitored by lifeguards and a warning flag system is in operation.
+As at Glyfada the beach is monitored by lifeguards and a warning flag system is in operation - strong undertow currents can make swimming hazardous at times.

 Glyfada (2 km)